YuluDuan/Capylog/README.md

 By leveraging advanced AI technology, CapyLog not only helps you **reframe negative thoughts** through the use of daily journal entries but also provides a friendly **Capybara chatbot companion** to talk to.
 With CapyLog, users are prompted to be more mindful of the words they use and how they communicate with others on a **day-to-day basis**.

 ## 🌟 Mission
-In line with the **🩺 HealthTech for All** track, our mission is to Innovate for Inclusive Healthcare.
-CapyLog is our answer to addressing disparities in mental healthcare accessibility and quality.
-Our goal is to challenge biases, promote a sense of belonging, and pave the way for a more inclusive and equitable healthcare system, starting with mental health.
+In line with the **🩺 HealthTech for All** track, our mission is to promote a healthier mind for users experiencing ruminating thoughts, including but not limited to, those with anxiety, insomnia, low self-esteem, and depression.

 ## 🤖 Features
 - **AI-Powered Journaling:** Utilize the power of AI to transform negative entries into positive affirmations, encouraging a healthier mental dialogue.